iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 Introduction
 ==
 To make the most of the E2M ontology, it is crucial to understand __the ins and outs of the "Intent VS Extension" dichotomy:
-* What is it?
+* What is it ?
-* What is it for?
+* What is it for ?
-* What are the benefits?
+* What are the benefits ?
-* How does it work?
+* How does it work ?
-* Why can't the "classic" approach work!
+* Why can't the "classic" approach work !

 Preamble / Background
 ==